google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/offline-ux.md

 project_path: /web/_project.yaml
 book_path: /web/fundamentals/_book.yaml
-description: A guide to designing for slow networks and offline.
+description: A guide to designing web experiences for slow networks and offline.

 {# wf_updated_on: 2016-11-10 #}
 {# wf_published_on: 2016-11-10 #}

-# From Lie-fi To WI-FI: A Guide To Designing User Experiences For Slow Networks and Offline {: .page-title }
+# Offline UX Considerations {: .page-title }

 {% include "web/_shared/contributors/mustafa.html" %}

 This article will take a look at multiple design considerations needed to create a great experience on both slow networks and offline.

 The quality of a network connection can be affected by a number of factors such as:

 * Poor coverage of a provider.
 * Extreme weather conditions.
 * Power outages.
 * Users travelling into “dead zones” such as buildings that block their network connections.
 * Travelling on a train and going through a tunnel.
 * Internet connection is managed by a third party and time boxed when it will be active or inactive like in an airport or hotel.
 * Cultural practises that require limited or no internet access at specific times or days.

 Your goal is to provide a good experience that lessens the impact of changes in connectivity.

 ## What to show your users when they have a bad network connection?